jcorbino/mole/JOSS/paper.md

 # Summary

-MOLE is a high quality (C++ & MATLAB) library that implements high-order mimetic operators to solve partial differential equations.
+MOLE is a high quality (C++ & MATLAB) library that implements high-order mimetic operators.
 It provides discrete analogs of the most common vector calculus operators: Gradient, Divergence, Laplacian and Curl.
 These operators (matrices) act on staggered grids (uniform and nonuniform) and they satisfy local and global conservation laws.
+These operators can be used to build codes to solve partial differential equations (PDEs).

 The mathematics is based on the work of [@Corbino].
-However, the user may find useful previous publications such as [@Castillo], in which similar operators are derived using a matrix analysis approach.
+In addition, the user may find useful previous publications such as [@Castillo], in which similar operators are derived using a matrix analysis approach.

 # Mimetic operators

-All linear transformations can be represented by a matrix multiplication, integration and differentiation are linear transformations.
-Mimetic operators are essentially matrices that when applied to discrete scalar or vector fields produce high-order approximations that are faithful to the physics.
-Specifically, our operators are uniformly accurate, and they satisfy the _discrete extended Gauss theorem_ [@Miranda].
+Mimetic finite-difference operators, divergence (**D**), gradient (**G**), curl (**C**) and laplacian (**L**) are discrete analogs of their corresponding continuum operators.
+These mimetic finite-difference operators satisfy in the discrete sense the vector identities that the continuum ones do, making them more faithful to the physics.

-The basis of higher-dimensional operators, as well of more sophisticated operators such as the Laplacian or the Biharmonic operator are the one-dimensional mimetic Gradient (**G**) and Divergence (**D**) operators.
+The basis of higher-dimensional operators, as well of more sophisticated operators such as the laplacian or the biharmonic operator are the one-dimensional mimetic **G** and **D** operators.
 These finite-dimensional operators can be reused throughout the model and they provide a higher level of abstraction at the time of solving differential equations.

+These operators, have been used to write codes to solve PDEs of different types [@Bazan, @Boada, Boada2].
+For an overview of mimetic methods of different types see the book by Castillo and Miranda and the references there in [@Miranda].

 # Statement of need